 Criminal Investigation (CCJS 341, 3 Credits)

 Prerequisite: CCJS 100.
 Recommended: CCJS 230.
-An exploration of the fundamentals of criminal investigation as it relates to the framework of the law that specifically governs criminal investigations.
-Emphasis is on the collection and evaluation of crime scene evidence and response, the complexity of investigative interviews, and the application of current strategies and technology to further criminal investigations.
+An exploration of criminal investigation as it relates to the framework of the law that governs such investigations.
+Emphasis is on crime scene response, the collection and evaluation of crime scene evidence, the complexity of investigative interviews, and the application of current strategies and technology to further criminal investigations.

 Crime Scene Investigation (CCJS 342, 3 Credits)